Metric entropy, n-widths, and sampling of functions on manifolds: Approximation spaces and their metric entropy and -widths

-is called the \emph{metric entropy} of $Y$ in $X$. \end{definition} Thus, the metric entropy is the minimal number of bits necessary to represent any $f$ with precision $\varepsilon$.
-Let us also introduce some alternative notions of complexity: \begin{definition}[\cite{Pinkus:1985kx}] Let $Y$ be a subset of a linear normed space $(X,\|\cdot\|)$ and let $n\geq 1$ be an integer. \begin{enumerate}[(i)] \item The \emph{Kolmogorov $n$-width of $Y$ in $X$} is
+is called the \emph{metric entropy} of $Y$ in $Z$. \end{definition} Thus, the smallest integer not less than the metric entropy is the minimal number of bits necessary to represent any $f$ with precision $\varepsilon$.